equinix-labs/equinix-labs-metal-nutanix-cluster/docs/parts/part3.md

 TODO: a screenshot here?
 -->

-Log in to the Prism UI using the default credentials (TODO: put them here? link to where they are?).
+Log in to the Prism UI using the default credentials [found here on the Nutanix Support Portal](https://portal.nutanix.com/page/documents/details?targetId=AHV-Admin-Guide-v6_7:app-admin-cvm-access-c.html).
 You will be forced to change the password when you first log in.
 After changing the password, you will be automatically logged out.

 <!--
 TODO: another screenshot?